-Driving adaptations can make a huge difference to your motoring experience.
-They may enable a person to drive where it would otherwise not be possible, and can help with speed control, steering and signalling.
-They vary from simple attachments, to replacing all existing controls with a system individually designed for you.
+Driving adaptations can enable driving for someone who otherwise wouldn’t find it possible, assisting with speed control, steering and signalling.
+Dependent on the driver needs they vary from simple attachments to replacing all existing controls with a system individually designed for you.

 In most cases the original controls can still be used with the adaptations in place, so nominated drivers can still use the car.